Scorpion: Stings

-Scorpion venom serves to kill or paralyze prey rapidly.
-The stings of many species are uncomfortable, but only 25 species have venom that is deadly to humans.
-Those species belong to the family Buthidae, including Leiurus quinquestriatus, Hottentotta spp., Centruroides spp., and Androctonus spp.
-People with allergies are especially at risk; otherwise, first aid is symptomatic, with analgesia.
-Cases of very high blood pressure are treated with medications that relieve anxiety and relax the blood vessels.
-Scorpion envenomation with high morbidity and mortality is usually due to either excessive autonomic activity and cardiovascular toxic effects, or neuromuscular toxic effects.
-Antivenom is the specific treatment for scorpion envenomation combined with supportive measures including vasodilators in patients with cardiovascular toxic effects, and benzodiazepines when there is neuromuscular involvement.
-Although rare, severe hypersensitivity reactions including anaphylaxis to scorpion antivenin are possible.
+Scorpion venom serves to kill or paralyze prey rapidly, but only 25 species have venom that is deadly to humans, the most dangerous being Leiurus quinquestriatus.
+People with allergies are especially at risk, but otherwise symptoms typically last no more than two days for non-deadly species.
+Deaths from lethal stings are caused by excessive autonomic activity and toxic effects on cardiovascular or neuromuscular systems.
+Antivenom is used to counter scorpion envenomations, along with vasodilators to treat the cardiovascular system and benzodiazepines for the neuromuscular system.
+Severe hypersensitivity reactions including anaphylaxis to scorpion antivenin can occur, though rarely.

 Scorpion stings are a public health problem, particularly in the tropical and subtropical regions of the Americas, North Africa, the Middle East and India.
-Around 1.5 million scorpion envenomations occur each year with around 2,600 deaths.
+Around 1.5 million scorpion envenomations occur each year, with around 2,600 deaths.
 Mexico is one of the most affected countries, with the highest biodiversity of scorpions in the world, some 200,000 envenomations per year and at least 300 deaths.

 Efforts are made to prevent envenomation and to control scorpion populations.
 Prevention encompasses personal activities such as checking shoes and clothes before putting them on, not walking in bare feet or sandals, and filling in holes and cracks where scorpions might nest.
 Street lighting reduces scorpion activity.
 Control may involve the use of insecticides such as pyrethroids, or gathering scorpions manually with the help of ultraviolet lights.
 Domestic predators of scorpions, such as chickens and turkeys, can help to reduce the risk to a household.

-Potential medicinal use
+Potential medical use

 Scorpion venom is a mixture of neurotoxins; most of these are peptides, chains of amino acids.
 Many of them interfere with membrane channels that transport sodium, potassium, calcium, or chloride ions.
 These channels are essential for nerve conduction, muscle contraction and many other biological processes.
 Some of these molecules may be useful in medical research and might lead to the development of new disease treatments.
 Among their potential therapeutic uses are as analgesic, anti-cancer, antibacterial, antifungal, antiviral, antiparasitic, bradykinin-potentiating, and immunosuppressive drugs.
 As of 2020, no scorpion toxin-based drug is for sale, though chlorotoxin is being trialled for use against glioma, a brain cancer.

 Consumption

-Scorpions are eaten by people in West Africa, Myanmar and East Asia.
+Scorpions are eaten in West Africa, Myanmar and East Asia.
 Fried scorpion is traditionally eaten in Shandong, China.
 There, scorpions can be cooked and eaten in a variety of ways, including roasting, frying, grilling, raw, or alive.
-The stingers are typically not removed, since direct and sustained heat negates the harmful effects of the venom.
+The stingers are typically not removed, since heat negates the harmful effects of the venom.
 In Thailand, scorpions are not eaten as often as other arthropods, such as grasshoppers, but they are sometimes fried as street food.
 They are used in Vietnam to make snake wine (scorpion wine).